ForeverOpp/blog/source/_posts/set-up-ARK-Survival-serevr-in-CentOS6.md

 categories: Game
 ---
 # Foreword
   In 2018, Steam had been started a Chinese Spring Festival Selling Activity, I buy a ARK: Survival Evolved in this activity.
 Though I can't play it at the moment, but I can setup a server.
-Luckily, I have a avaliable VPS.
+Luckily, I have an avaliable VPS.

 <!--more-->
 # Contents